Need help planning your trip? Get a custom travel itinerary.

 Where to Stay in Siem Reap

-I’d wanted to come back to Cambodia’s most-visited city since last November, when I took an illuminating return trip to Phnom Penh, also for the first time in many years.
-So, when Siem Reap hotel Tresor d’Angkor Suite invited me to review their property, I eagerly jumped at the opportunity.
+I’d wanted to come back to Cambodia for a long while, especially after an illuminating return trip to Phnom Penh, also for the first time in many years.
+So, when Siem Reap hotel Tresor d’Angkor Suites invited me to review their property, I eagerly jumped at the opportunity.
+This was almost as good as cashback, in terms of its impact on my bottom line as a blogger.

-To be sure, as my second of 3 days in Siem Reap progressed, I didn’t have much of an appetite to explore other temples, such as Ta Phrom, Bayon and Angkor Thom.
+To be sure, as the second day of my Siem Reap itinerary progressed, I didn’t have much of an appetite to explore other temples, such as Ta Phrom, Bayon and Angkor Thom.
 Instead, I decided to wait until late afternoon to head out again.
-This proved to be the right choice, even if watching sunset from atop Phnom Bakheng didn’t yield pictures as iconic a proper sunrise at the foot of Angkor Wat would’ve.
-I ended up finishing my second 3 days in Siem Reap by having dinner with my local friend one last time.
+This proved to be the right choice, even if watching the sunset from atop Phnom Bakheng didn’t yield pictures as iconic as a proper sunrise at the foot of Angkor Wat would’ve.

 How Many Days Do I Need in Siem Reap?

-I’ve already recommended a 3 days in Siem Reap itinerary, so in a sense you know my answer to this question.
-On the other hand, the issue of how many days in Siem Reap to spend is more contentious than you might think.
+In most cases, I suggest a 3 days in Siem Reap itinerary, so in a sense you know my answer to this question.
+On the other hand, this issue is not cut-and-dry.
 For instance, if you just want to see Angkor Wat and spend a full day in the city, then two days is plenty; if you want to spend time at secondary and tertiary temples in the Angkor complex, a week might not even be enough.
 As much of a cop-out as this seems, it’s really all up to your personal preference.

-On the other hand, how many days in Siem Reap you spend should always take into account your larger plans in Cambodia and in Southeast Asia as a whole.
-I’ll discuss more in greater detail in the next section.
+On the other hand, as I mentioned in the section above, how many days in Siem Reap you spend should always take into account your larger plans in Cambodia and in Southeast Asia as a whole.
+If you have weeks to play with rather than months, you can obviously devote a smaller amount of time to Siem Reap and cities like it.

 Other FAQ About Siem Reap